drchrispinnock/gcp-node-example/article.md

 DISABLED: False
 ```

-Alternatively you can create a service account specifically using a name over 6 characters.
-In this case, the service account will be ```tezos@my-tezos-project-chris.iam.gserviceaccount.com```.
+Alternatively create a dedicated service account using a name of 6 characters or more.
+For example:

 ```
 $ gcloud iam service-accounts create tezosaccount \